Part I: A Description of Classes at Kundalini Yoga in Detroit; a five (was three!) part blog

 So that’s what Kundalini is.

 Monday (or another chosen day) private classes are different for each student or group.
-In the past, we have hosted a husband-wife duo, a wife-wife duo, a mother and her daughter, single men and women, with a variety of needs such as tailbone pain, tight hip flexors and hamstrings, and many single people with a variety of obstacles which are psychological in nature, but are treatable with this form of yoga.
+In the past, we have hosted a husband-wife duo, a wife-wife duo, a mother and daughter, single men and women, and people with a variety of needs—tailbone pain, tight hip flexors and hamstrings, and many obstacles that are psychological in nature, but are still treatable through this form of yoga.
+Regular kundalini yoga group classes are Wednesday at 6 pm and Saturday at 11 am.

 Kundalini Yoga is unique in many ways.
-There is a generic form, but we teach the form as taught by Yogi Bhajan, which is codified and written down to a large extent.
+There is a generic form, but we teach the form as taught by Yogi Bhajan, which is codified and, to a large extent, written down.

 First of all, every class hits differently.
-The teacher picks a set based on the groups energy and the instructors own preferences, called a KRIYA.
-It can be a set with as few as three or four exercises to as many as 23 exercises, done over the course of 15 minutes to 60 minutes.
-Because the focus is the movement and directing of energy in the body/mind, and not a second by second flow of postures, the body/mind is experienced through the lens of where we are placing our attention, or focusing our awareness.
-When we direct our primal energy forces to a body/mind system, we can make enormous, lasting changes to our body/mind.
+The teacher picks a set based on the group’s energy and the instructor’s own preferences, called a kriya.
+It can be a set with as few as three or four exercises, or as many as 23, done over the course of 15 to 60 minutes.
+Because the focus is on the movement and directing of energy in the body/mind, and not on a second-by-second flow of postures, the body/mind is experienced through the lens of where we are placing our attention—where we are focusing awareness.
+When we direct our primal energy forces through a body/mind system, we can make enormous, lasting changes.

-Secondly, we will usually be given a chance to use the throat chakra to move energy.
-Singing and/or chanting is a part of most classes, to some degree.
+Secondly, we are usually given a chance to use the throat chakra to move energy.
+Singing and/or chanting is part of most classes, to some degree.

-Third, we will experience what 1 minute, three minutes, seven minutes, or 11 minutes, feels like to the body/mind, when we sustain attention to singular practices.
+Third, we experience what one minute, three minutes, seven minutes, or eleven minutes feels like in the body/mind when we sustain attention in a singular practice.
 This can work wonders for patience, understanding of impermanence, and compassion for the body/mind.

-There is an opportunity for a both pranayama and/or a mediation practice, which asks the body-mind to focus its attention ( a misnomer) on one or two things, such as the breath, or a mantra, instead of the 10,000 things with which it is normally engaged with.
-Focused attention during meditation is the progressive path.
+There is also an opportunity for both pranayama and/or a meditation practice, which asks the body/mind to focus its attention—a bit of a misnomer—on one or two things, such as the breath or a mantra, instead of the 10,000 things with which it is normally engaged.
+Focused attention during meditation is the Progressive Path.

-Fourth, there is an opportunity for fellowship, and “breaking bread,” at the end of class.
-This is such an important part of Kundalini Yoga…drinking healing teas or fresh water, eating nuts, fruits, maybe some chocolate…with friends…it’s entirely wonderful.
+Fourth, there is an opportunity for fellowship, and for “breaking bread,” at the end of class.
+This is such an important part of Kundalini Yoga: drinking healing teas or fresh water, eating nuts, fruit, maybe some chocolate, with friends.
+It is entirely wonderful.

-Last, this is not the kind of yoga you come to, to get your work out in.
+Last, this is not the kind of yoga you come to in order to get your workout in.
 This is not heavy-duty exercise, although it is challenging.

 We are not here to wear ourselves out, lose weight, increase strength, or build muscle.
-We need to go to the gym or do a sport for that.
-We are here to shift our awareness from the outer world, which we cannot change much, to the inner world, where we feel we have some agency.
-And since Kundalini Yoga is based on the teaching of non-duality, these worlds are one and the same (and also independent of each other) we can’t help but effect real changes in our perspectives on our lives.
+We need to go to the gym or play a sport for that.
+We are here to shift our awareness from the outer world, which we cannot change very much, to the inner world, where we feel we have some agency.
+And since Kundalini Yoga is based on the teaching of non-duality, these worlds are one and the same—and also independent of each other—we cannot help but affect real changes in our perspective on our lives.

 We learn compassion.
 We learn love.
 We learn forgiveness.
-We learn to be free of dogma.
-To be free of the weight of beliefs which are making us miserable.
-We learn to live, love and let go.
+We learn to be free of dogma, free of the weight of beliefs that are making us miserable.
+We learn to live, love, and let go.

 We begin the process of awakening to our true nature.
 Sat Nam becomes a way of life.